Posted on 11/30/19 @ 08:54 AM (updated 01/18/20

 6-) These scenarios use original DOOM's sound effects.
 In addition this file has some sound effects from DOOM 3 (2004) game and my older files to improve the atmosphere.
 Also I benefited from one of online "Text to Speech" programs for the cutscene scenario.

 7-) The main scenario has 3 difficulty settings.
 First difficulty setting is suitable for new and unexperienced players.
 Other difficulty settings require intense micromanagement experience against Doom monsters.
+Also they will unlock one by one after player finishes the game with one degree lower difficulty setting.
+Only the first difficulty setting is available in the first playthrough.

 STORY: "The Sheriff's witch opens a new dimension portal gate to Hell planet accidentally while he is trying to call dangerous gins from an another dimension to kill Robin Hood.
 Robin Hood has to close this dimension portal by using his archery skills against Demon troops..."